 - One (or HA pair) NSX Edge appliances

-Note: Pivotal recommends having at least three ESXi hosts in your cluster to maintain high availability (HA) during your upgrade.
+Note: VMware recommends having at least three ESXi hosts in your cluster to maintain high availability (HA) during your upgrade.

 These sections describe the procedure to upgrade the vSphere management layer underneath Pivotal Platform.